You are here

 Aqua Regia (1 part hydrochloric acid (HCl), 3 parts nitric acid (HNO3))

 Dissolve fine gold in Aqua Regia.
 Wet the linen in this solution and allow it to dry.
 Then burn the linen to ashes.
-To gild a piece of silver, clean andit thoroughly.
+To gild a piece of silver, clean and polish it thoroughly.
 Mix some ash with some sputum and rub it on.
-The join between gold and silver is not as good as with gilding.
+The join between gold and silver is not as good as with fire gilding.

 Höhne`s recipe (Kupferschmiedhandwerk 1839, 371)